HARA: A Hierarchical Approach for Robust Rotation Averaging: Related Work

 \section{Related Work}

-Early works on motion averaging demonstrated various methods for computing globally consistent rotations given multiple pairwise constraints \cite{govindu_2001_cvpr, sharp_2002_eccv, fusiello_2002_eccv, govindu_2004_cvpr, martinec_2007_cvpr}.
+Early works on motion averaging demonstrated various methods for estimating absolute rotations from pairwise constraints \cite{govindu_2001_cvpr, sharp_2002_eccv, fusiello_2002_eccv, govindu_2004_cvpr, martinec_2007_cvpr}.
 In recent works, the focus has been on either (1) achieving the global optimality in the absence of outliers, or (2) obtaining a robust solution in the presence of outliers.
+This work belongs to the second group.

 \textbf{(1) Globally optimal methods in outlier-free scenarios:}\\ In \cite{fredriksson_2012_accv, carlone_2015_iros}, globally optimal methods using Lagrangian duality are proposed.
 In later works, more advanced optimization methods have been proposed to enhance the speed and scalability, while guaranteeing the global optimality of the solution \cite{eriksson_2018_cvpr, eriksson_2019_pami, rosen_2019_ijrr}.
 For more recent works on optimal methods, we refer to \cite{dellaert_2020_shonan, parra_2021_cvpr, moreira_2021_iccv}.